wso2-attic/choreo-cli/spec/README.md

 # Choreo Command Line Interface Specification v0.1.0
 ## Commands and operator style

-When someone is dealing with high level objects, Choreo CLI uses *noun-verb* paradigm and when some one is dealing with Choreo platform itself (like to login etc), the CLI will use *verb-noun* paradigm.
+Choreo CLI design is influenced by *noun-verb* grouping paradigm.
+It is inspired by [gcloud sdk](https://cloud.google.com/sdk/gcloud/reference/) and it's consistency in handling high-level groupings and associated commands (verbs).
+During Choreo CLI design, we also referenced fn project's [CLI analysis](https://github.com/fnproject/cli/wiki/CLI-Analysis).

-## High level objects (nouns)
+## High level objects (nouns/groups)

+`auth` - Choreo auth is the command group that deals with user authentication to Choreo via the CLI.
+The associated verbs are: `login, revoke, print-access-token, ...`

-`Application` - Choreo app is a placeholder.
+`application, app` - Choreo app is a placeholder.
 At minimum this represent some code that can be deployed as one unit (service.bal/service.java/service.js).
 In a real world situation, an app is a composite. (e.g. App = front end component + backend component + ..)
 In such a situation, a single app has multiple deployable units.
-The application is associated with verbs like: `create, describe, …`
+The application is associated with verbs like: `create, describe, ...`

+`environment, env` - An environment can be created to deploy an app in Choreo.
+Environments can be created anywhere, by default it will be in Choreo, but developers can bring their own environments in AWS, GCP etc. (multi-cloud aspect) by selecting a plan.
+Associated verbs are like: `create, link, start, stop, restart, destroy, ...`

-`Plan` - Plan is an environment topology.
+`plan` - Plan is an environment topology.
 Dev-Ops engineers can create plans that can build environments.
 These are terraform templates.
 There will be a bunch of default plans in Choreo for developers to choose, or they can ask org’s Dev-Ops engineers to create custom plans.
-Associated verbs are like: `create, describe, dryrun, …`
+Associated verbs are like: `create, describe, dryrun, ...`

-`Environment` - An environment can be created to deploy an app in Choreo.
-Environments can be created anywhere, by default it will be in Choreo, but developers can bring their own environments in AWS, GCP etc. (multi-cloud aspect) by selecting a plan.
-Associated verbs are like: `create, link, start, stop, restart, destroy, …`

-`Logs` - Top level object to deal with anytype of a log of an app or part of an app.
-Associated verbs are like: `tail, trace, …`
+`logging` - Top level object to deal with anytype of a log of an app or part of an app.
+Associated verbs are like: `tail, trace, ...`

+`version` - Choreo backend API version & CLI version

 ## Object (nouns) relationship

 <img src="assets/images/rel.png" width="400" />

-## High level actions (verbs without nouns)

-`Login` - is used to log a user in to choreo through CLI

-`List` - List objects in Choreo. i.e: `applications, environments, plans, ...`

-`Version` - Choreo backend API version & CLI version

 ## Developer creating an app and running it locally